Holiday Decorating Ideas: How to Style Your Home for the Holidays

 For more formal gatherings, reach for the monogrammed napkin rings you may have received as a wedding gift, or select a decorative metallic ring that complements your table setting.

 Much like a front door, a home’s staircase is a transitional space that benefits from the “less is more” adage.
-Here is where we again turn to hanging cedar garland, our favorite, and a simple string of lights.
+Here is where we again turn to hanging cedar garland — our favorite — and a simple string of lights.

+Hanging garland is a perfect way to decorate a staircase for the holidays.
 In styling our clients’ homes (and our own), we prefer to swag garland rather than to wrap it, creating a section of greenery that widens at the center and tapers at the ends.
 This builds an elegant draping that offers a timeless and polished look.

 Hanging garland is relatively straightforward.
 When attaching garland to a railing, we recommend using zip ties to secure the greenery to millwork, leaving no marks behind on delicate surfaces.
 To keep the zip ties hidden from view, you can either adjust the placement of the greenery to overlap with the ties, or reach for a festive ribbon (we find that a two-inch wired ribbon is easiest to secure).

-Holiday Mantle Decor
+Christmas Mantle Decor